-We acknowledge the support of the Canada Council for the Arts, bringing the arts to life.
-Nous remercions le Conseil des arts du Canada de son soutien, L'art au coeur de nos vies.
-Appreciation to the Toronto Public Library, especially the staff of the North York Central branch, *gratitude, miigwech.
+*We acknowledge the support of the Canada Council for the Arts, bringing the arts to life.
+Nous remercions le Conseil des arts du Canada de son soutien, L'art au coeur de nos vies, which he joined in 2018.
+Appreciation to the Toronto Public Library, especially the staff of the North York Central branch, gratitude, miigwech.

 Vio lence / late / 2014